Deepikaa05/GITDEMO/README.md

-I am editing the README file.
+deepika is a good girlI am editing the README file.
 Adding some more details about the project description.I am editing the README file.
 Adding some more details about the project description.